gomorpheus/morpheus-docs/provisioning/jobs/jobs_tab.rst

 #.
 Enter the following

    **NAME:** Name of the Job in |morpheus|
-   **JOB TYPE:**
-      Task: Job will execute a selected Task
-      Workflow: Job will execute a selected Workflow **ENABLED:** When checked, the Job will run as scheduled
+   **JOB TYPE:** A Task Job will execute a selected Task, a Workflow Job will execute a selected Workflow **ENABLED:** When checked, the Job will run as scheduled

 #.
 Select :guilabel:`NEXT`